-Don't panic!
+Don’t panic!
 First things first, you have to be prepared for the worst.
-It is important that your car has it’s spare tire and a car jack along with its tools.
-You also have to know where to locate them— it's usually stored inside your trunk, in the spare tire well.
-Some vehicles like SUV's for example, will have a spare stored in different locations, so refer to your owners manual on where to find it.
+It is important that your car has its spare tire, or you can get a new one from somewhere like ozzytyres, and a car jack along with its tools.
+You also have to know where to locate them— it’s usually stored inside your trunk, in the spare tire well.
+Some vehicles like SUVs for example will have a spare stored in different locations, so refer to your owner’s manual on where to find it.
 Another good thing to have is a flashlight, as well as a roadside reflective warning triangle.

 This is ideal if you ever have to change a tire in the evening because you want a flashlight to be able to see what you’re doing, and a warning sign is good to alert other drivers of a breakdown ahead.
 Although optional, you also want a towel and gloves—because man, those screws are really dirty and oily.
 I’ve gotten my clothes dirty by just touching a tire, so you don’t even want to imagine what your clothes and hands could look like after completing the process of changing a tire.